kingstonrichard/kingstonrichard.uk/input/posts/2019-09-20-ims-discovery-week-2.md

 In parallel to this, some of our internal team attended the [GDS Agile for Teams](https://www.gov.uk/guidance/agile-for-teams-course-description) workshop a couple of weeks ago and we're running a seperate Discovery project with them.
 Both of these exercises should give us a good handle on how to change the way we work for the future.

 I've re-read through the [Local Digital Fund Prospectus 2019/20](https://www.gov.uk/government/publications/local-digital-fund-prospectus-2019-to-2020) and noted the project outputs are due at the end of January 2020.
-That's 20 weeks from the date of the award.
-Assuming 4-6 weeks to secure a delivery manager, that leaves us up to 16 weeks for the delivery itself.
+That's 21 working weeks if we accept that the funding was awarded at the end of week 1.
+Assuming up to 6 weeks to secure a delivery manager, that leaves us up to 14 weeks for the delivery itself.
 I'm breaking that down as follows:

+* Week 01: Funding awarded
-* Week 01-06: Procure delivery manager
+* Week 02-07: Procure delivery manager
-* Week 07-15: Run investigative workshops
+* Week 08-15: Run investigative workshops
-* Week 16-20: Document outputs into reports
+* Week 16-21: Document outputs into reports

 Obviously that will break down into a more granular plan over time, but that's the aspiration.